qRe0/cart-api/README.md

 ### Add to cart

-A new item should added to an existing cart.
-Should fail if the cart does not exist, if the product name is blank, or if the quantity is non-positive.
-The new item should be returned.
+Adds a new item to an existing cart.
+The operation fails if the cart does not exist, if the product name is blank, or if the quantity is non-positive.

 ```sh
 POST http://localhost:3000/carts/1/items -d '{